build-on-aws/bedrock-agent-txt2sql/README.md

 - Now we will need to modify the **Advanced prompts**.
 Select the orange **Edit in Agent Builder** button at the top.
-Scroll to the bottom and int he advanced prompts section, select `Edit`.
+Scroll to the bottom and in the advanced prompts section, select `Edit`.

 ![ad prompt btn](Streamlit_App/images/advance_prompt_btn.png)